lauraestevens/lauraestevens.github.io/udl.md

 ### Lots of different methods of information transfer---both from me and from my students!
 - Multiple modes of representation: presenting the _same_ information in _multiple_ ways gives everyone a chance to engage with the material, and gives more opportunity for students to consider an idea from multiple perspectives.
 - For larger projects, I typically provide a few options for types of products that students can give me, and they can choose how they want to show me what they've learned.
+- As often as possible, I make digital copies of assignments available for students to type their responses, use with screen readers, or use with translation software.

 ## For metacognition
 ### Standard disection